Frontline launches new Ford Transit Custom campervan

 Also on display at the Sydney Supershow was a black metallic prototype of a new entry-level Frontline campervan, based on a Chinese-built LDV G10 panel van.

-Priced as displayed was $69,290 with a few options fitted, with the basic fit-out on the new fixed low-roof model including a 38L fridge freezer, day night bed lounge, water tank, pull out shower, 100Ah battery system, butane cooker, and various cupboards, lighting as well as other campervan features.
+Priced as displayed at $69,290 with several options fitted, the basic fit-out on this fixed low-roof model includes a 38L fridge-freezer, day-night bed lounge, water tank, pull-out shower, 100Ah battery system, butane cooker, cupboards, lighting, and various campervan essentials.

 2023 NSW Caravan Supershow highlights